RAF Ta Kali: Post war

+The following Fleet Air Arm squadron were here at some point:

-Control of the airfield would transfer to the Royal Navy's Fleet Air Arm in 1945 as a shore establishment known as HMS Goldfinch, event subsequently it was be returned to RAF ownership in 1953.
+It was returned to RAF ownership in 1953.
 It was closed as an active RAF base in 1968.
-In 1952 RAF Gloster Meteor T7s were based at Ta' Qali.
-601, 609 and 613 Royal Auxiliary Air Force Squadrons RAF all deployed to Ta' Qali with their Gloster Meteor and de Havilland Vampire fighter aircraft during annual summer training camps in the early 1950s.
+In 1952 RAF Gloster Meteor T.7s were based at Ta Kali.
+601, 609 and 613 Royal Auxiliary Air Force Squadrons all deployed to Ta' Qali with their Gloster Meteor and de Havilland Vampire fighter aircraft during annual summer training camps in the early 1950s.
 The base was handed over to the Maltese Government in 1968.